1)What is the purpose of your website?

 - All links need to be easy to understand and be working correctly (e.x. a link or button that takes users to your about page should be labeled “about.”)

-The easiest way to establish your page structure is to decide what pieces of information support your goal.
-Then you need to determine what order you want them to receive those pieces of information.
+The easiest way to determine your page structure is to decide what pieces of information you want to provide to visitors.
+Then you need to decide which order you want them to receive those pieces of information.

 But how should you present that information, and in what order?
 That is the essential question of page structure.
 In this example, your website is acting as a sales tool.
 So your website should present the information as a salesperson might.
 Your information flow could look something like this: